cs1302uga/cs1302-ce12/README.md

 * Reference variables.
 * [`Object` API Documentation](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html)

+## Course-Specific Learning Outcomes

+* **LO2.a:** Identify redundancy in a set of classes and interfaces, then refactor using inheritance and polymorphism to emphasize code reuse.
+* **LO3.c:** Generate user-facing API documentation for a software solution.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are